hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Pakira (U) Pack-eer-ahh

 Pakira is cheap and malleable, and is highly reactive to fire and water.
-Most ships are made of a tougher isotope of this metal.
+Most ships are made of a tough isotope of this metal.

 Uses are: